ast-hugger/fabulae/text/pressurised.md

 Holmes smiled—a genuine smile, touched with something that might have been appreciation.

 'An excellent question, Sir Bartholomew, and one that I confess occupied my thoughts considerably.
 The message is indeed enigmatic.
 In fact'—his smile sharpened—'it is almost too enigmatic.
 Consider: when I asked the machine about my own accomplishments, it produced fluent nonsense—invented cases, a fictitious knighthood, a trained falcon.
-The nonsense was confident and detailed, as hallucinations often are.
+The nonsense was confident and clear.
 But this response?
 "The Pattern That Speaks."
 "Necessary Consequence."
 These phrases are not confident details.
 They are deliberate obscurities, designed not to inform but to mystify.'

 He turned to me, and I felt the weight of his grey gaze.

 'Mr. Pennington here confirmed my own suspicion when we spoke this morning.
 He observed, quite rightly, that the machine's pronouncement sounded less like the output of a reasoning device and more like the utterances of a fortune-teller—vague enough to mean anything, phrased to sound profound.
-And he noted that the circumstances of the death seemed like something out of a mystery novel.
-An impossible crime in a locked room, with no apparent cause and no visible perpetrator.'
+And he noted that the circumstances of the crime seemed like something out of a mystery novel.
+An impossible death in a locked room, with no apparent cause and no visible perpetrator.'

 Holmes began to pace again, his energy quickening.

 'These observations struck me as profoundly important.
-For when I examined the study door—the door that was supposedly locked from within, that had to be broken down to reach the body—I discovered something most instructive.
-The lock bore no signs of having been forced.
-But more than that: it bore no signs of having been used at all in recent memory.
+For when I examined the study door—the door that was locked from within, that had to be broken down to reach the body—I discovered something most instructive.
 The mechanism was stiff with disuse.
 The bolt, when I tested it, moved with the reluctance of metal that has not stirred in a decade.
-The story of the locked room was a fiction—a fiction maintained by the man who claimed to have broken down the door.'
+A locked door is readily taken as evidence that no intruder could have entered or departed, yet a skillful criminal may manipulate a lock from the outside easily enough.
+But a door whose bolt lay dormant for years before the evening of the crime—that tells me something far more interesting.
+The lock, it appeared, was used that evening with the sole purpose of supporting the story of a locked room.'

 A sharp intake of breath from somewhere in the assembly.